RAG (Retrieval Augmented Generation) with LlamaIndex, Elasticsearch and Mistral

 LlamaIndex is a leading data framework for building LLM (Large Language Model) applications.
 LlamaIndex provides abstractions for various stages of building a RAG (Retrieval Augmented Generation) application.
 Frameworks like LlamaIndex and LangChain provide abstractions so that applications don’t get tightly coupled to the APIs of any specific LLM.

 Elasticsearch is offered by Elastic.
 Elastic is an industry leader behind Elasticsearch, a search and analytics engine that supports full text search for precision, vector search for semantic understanding, and hybrid search for the best of both worlds.
-Elasticsearch is a fully functional vector database.
+Elasticsearch is a scalable data store and vector database.
 Elasticsearch capabilities we use in this blog are available in the Free and Open version of Elasticsearch.

 Retrieval Augment Generation (RAG) is an AI technique/pattern where LLMs are provided with external knowledge to generate responses to user queries.
 This allows LLM responses to be tailored to specific context and responses are more specific.